 Recovery – the essentials

 Research has shown that nutrition ingested right after training, and up to two hours later can drastically improve one’s recovery time.
-This can come in the form of a snack/meal, or a recovery drink.
+Ideally, this should be a meal consisting of protein, carbohydrate and fruit/veg, or for convenience a recovery drink followed by a meal as soon as possible.

 Recovery drinks are convenient, easy, portable and good if you have a poor appetite after training.
 Not only can they replace carbohydrate and protein, but also fluid.